cure-lab/MMA-Diffusion/README.md

    - The `-i` flag refers to the number of optimization iterations (typically larger than 500).
    - The `-n` flag indicates the number of adversarial prompts per target prompt.

 The code will automatically print the obtained optimal adversarial prompts.
+We provide an exemplified log file for your reference `./src/.log`

 ## <span style="color: #FFA500;">Citation</span>